You are currently browsing the tag archive for the ‘eigenvalues’ tag.

 .

-In the rest of this section we shall prove the following relations between the eigenvalues of and certain purely combinatorial properties of
+In the rest of this section we shall prove the following relations between the eigenvalues of

 .